MathGaps/wizardview/README.md

 # wizardview
-An extensible, dependence-free, focus-based implementation of Feature Discovery in Flutter
+An extensible, dependency-free, focus-based implementation of Feature Discovery in Flutter